 Accessorized Roof Rack

 The Accessorized Roof Rack is an excellent option for many vehicles.
 This roof rack can fit into any vehicle.
 Its square base and round top are sandwiched by four metal rods, creating a strong structure that will hold anything you need to be transported.
-It is universal, the installation is relatively easy, and the price budget-friendly.
-The installation guidelines are detailed enough to ensure that you can install this yourself within a reasonable amount of time.
+It is universal, the installation is relatively easy, and the price is budget-friendly.
+The installation guidelines are detailed enough to ensure that you can install this yourself within a reasonable time.
 With a little bit of elbow grease, you may have the first step of getting a small garage started!

-Simple Cheap DIY Rack
+Cheap DIY Rack

 We spend a lot of time in our vehicles, and after a long day at work or on the road, we want to get home as quickly as possible.
 If you have roof-mounted racks on your vehicle, you may be able to decrease your travel time by using them to hold cargo baskets or lightweight roof-mounted racks while you drive.
 Unfortunately, this is a challenge if you have a vehicle made in the last 15 years because car manufacturers didn’t make the job any easier for us.
 We’ll show you how to build your roof rack for light-duty cargo.
 You’ll need five ½-inch x 2-inch bolts with nuts and washers.
 That’s it, that’s all you need.